igl100/fuse621-wsdemo/README.md

 # Enable HA on web services

-* On fabric console run: `fabric:container-create-child --profile gateway-http root WSGateway`.
+* On fabric console run: `fabric:container-create-child --profile gateway-http root ws-gateway`.
 This commando will create a new broker with gateway-http profile assigned.
 This profile enable load balancing for web, services and messaging request.
 By default it listen at port 9000 (this can be changed).

 ![WSGateway Broker](https://github.com/igl100/fuse621-wsdemo/blob/master/docs/image/Capture13.png)